difiore/Intro_to_R_Reader/_book/14_Other_Resources.md

 ### Other Programs We've Used

 * [Pro Git](https://git-scm.com/book/en/v2) covers a lot of the basics of Git itself, in case you have a need to move beyond depending upon Github.
+* [Git Guide] by Karl Broman offers a minimalist tutorial to the basics of Git.

 ## Blog Links {-}